97249122/DyslexicVine/README.md

 # DyslexicVine
 This styling for Amazon Vine, specifically for people with dyslexia.
 This uses the OpenDyslexic font, please consider donating [here](https://opendyslexic.org).  if you like the font.
+MIT Licensed

 ## Installation